Yemen's Houthis increase pressure with oil port attacks as truce talks drag on

 Last month, Yemen's Saudi-backed government said its forces intercepted armed drones launched against al-Dhabba oil terminal in Hadhramaut as an oil tanker was preparing to enter.

-Rashad Al-Alimi, the head of the presidential council that acts as Yemen's government, which holds the south, told an Arab summit last week that Houthi attacks on ports in Hadhramaut and Shabwa led to a halt in exports there, saying the group sought to "hamper the council's reform efforts focused on services and livelihoods".
+Rashad Al-Alimi, head of Yemen's Saudi-backed presidential council basedin the south, said last week that Houthi attacks on ports in Hadhramaut and Shabwa led to a halt in exports there, saying the group sought to "hamper the council's reform efforts focused on services and livelihoods".

-The seven-year war between a military coalition led by Saudi Arabia and the Iran-aligned Houthi movement has divided Yemen, with the Houthis largely holding the north.
+The seven-year war between a military coalition led by Saudi Arabia and the Iran-aligned Houthis has divided Yemen, with the movement largely holding the north.

 Houthi military spokesman Yahya Sarea said on Thursday the operations served to safeguard Yemen's oil wealth for its people and "foremost for public sector wages across Yemen".